carloslinsba/carloslinsba/README.md

  Hi, I’m @carloslinsba.

+I have a strong formal education and more than 10 years of hands-on experience in developing software systems, MVPs, proof of concepts and coordinating teams.
-I am a software engineer with 10+ years experience coordinating teams, developing MVPs and prototypes.
-PhD at University of Twente (CS top 70 universities ).
+PhD at University of Twente (CS top 70 universities).
 Interested in challenging and engaging projects.

-I have a graduation at Computer Science from UFES (Brazil - 2009), a master's degree at Computer Science from UFES (Brazil - 2012) and a Ph.D. at Computer Science from the University of Twente (The Netherlands - 2017).